 Erasmus+ Master Degree Loans are EU-guaranteed loans with favourable pay-back terms that can help you finance a Master course in an Erasmus+ Programme country.

 The scheme is designed to support postgraduate students and protect them from student hardship with social safeguards including:

 - No need for collateral from students or parents, ensuring equality of access

 - Favourable, better than market interest rates

 - Pay-back terms that allow graduates up to two years to find work before beginning repayment.

 Currently the scheme is being made available through banks and universities:

-- Banks in Spain, France, UK and Turkey for outgoing students from these countries pursuing postgraduate study abroad and students from other Programme countries going to Spain or UK for a Master course;
+- Banks in Spain and Turkey for outgoing students from these countries pursuing postgraduate study abroad and students from other Programme countries going to Spain for a Master course;

 - Universities of Luxembourg and Cyprus for incoming students from other Programme countries going for a Master course at these universities.

 As more institutions from around Europe join the scheme, more destinations for postgraduate study will become available.